Epitech-Nantes-Tek3/A-equals-l-squared/CONTRIBUTING.md

 A reviewer must read, understand and test

-You must have at least 2 reviewers who approve your pull request.
+You must have at least 2 reviewers who approve your pull request, including the product owner @ZQUEMA.

 Try not to exceed 24 hours before reading your PRs.